ConstantineRudenko/TTS-reupload-assistant/README.md

 # TTS-reupload-assistant

 Reroutes all URLs in a save file (images, meshes, asset bundles, etc.) to local copies for a complete re-upload.
+Downloads URLs that have not been cached.

 ```
 Usage: